Transversal Structures in Graph Systems: A Survey: Hypergraph systems

 A {\textit{$t$-matching}} $M$ in a hypergraph $H$ is a subset of $E(H)$ consisting of $t$ pairwise disjoint edges, which is \textit{perfect} if $V(M) = V(H)$.
 We denote by $\binom{[n]}{r}$ the set of subsets (also called edges) of size $r$ of $[n].$ For a set $X$, let $2^X$ be the set of all subsets of $X$.
 Let ${F}$ be a subfamily of $2^X$, denote by $\nu({F})$ its \textit{matching number}, that is, the largest $m$ such that ${F}$ contains $m$ pairwise disjoint sets.
 A classical problem in extremal set theory is to determine the maximum size of ${F}$ with fixed $\nu({F})$.
 In 1965, Erd\H{o}s \cite{1965erdosmatch} proposed the following conjecture, which is known as Erd\H{o}s matching conjecture.

-\begin{conj}[Erd\H{o}s matching conjecture, \cite{1965erdosmatch}] If $n\geq(s+1)k$ and a family ${F}\subset\binom{[n]}k$ satisfies $\nu ( {F} ) \leq s$, then $| {F} | \leq \max\{\binom{n}{k}-\binom{n-s}{k},\binom{(s+1)k-1}k\}.$ \end{conj} Notice that the bound in Conjecture \ref{EMC} is tight.
+\begin{conjecture}[Erd\H{o}s matching conjecture, \cite{1965erdosmatch}] If $n\geq(s+1)k$ and a family ${F}\subset\binom{[n]}k$ satisfies $\nu ( {F} ) \leq s$, then $| {F} | \leq \max\{\binom{n}{k}-\binom{n-s}{k},\binom{(s+1)k-1}k\}.$ \end{conjecture} Notice that the bound in Conjecture \ref{EMC} is tight.
 In fact, one may consider the edge set of the complete $k$-graph on $(s+1)k-1$ vertices or the $k$-graph on $n$ vertices in which every edge intersects a fixed set of $s$ vertices.
 Setting $s=1$ in Conjecture \ref{EMC}, then it corresponds to the well-known Erd\H{o}s--Ko--Rado theorem \cite{EKR}.
 There are numerous papers devoted to the Erd\H{o}s matching conjecture.
 For recent development on this conjecture, see \cite{2012AlonHypmatch,2013FranklHypmatch,2016HanHypmatch,2023KolupaevHypmatch}.

-Many scholars have attempted to generalize the Erd\H{o}s matching conjecture to transversal version in hypergraph systems.
-Matsumoto and Tokushige \cite{1989MatsumotoEKR} generalized the Erd\H{o}s--Ko--Rado theorem to two families, that is,
+Many scholars have attempted to generalize the Erd\H{o}s matching conjecture to {the} transversal version in hypergraph systems.
+Matsumoto and Tokushige \cite{1989MatsumotoEKR} generalized the Erd\H{o}s--Ko--Rado theorem to two {families.}

 \begin{theorem}[\cite{1989MatsumotoEKR}] Let $n,k,\ell$ be integers such that $n\geq \max\{2k,2\ell\}$.
 Assume that $\mathcal{H}_1\subseteq \binom{[n]}k$ and $\mathcal{H}_2\subseteq \binom{[n]}\ell$.
 If $|\mathcal{H}_1||\mathcal{H}_2|>\binom{n-1}{k-1}\binom{n-1}{\ell-1}$, then there exist two disjoint subsets $X_1\in \mathcal{H}_1, X_2\in \mathcal{H}_2$. \end{theorem}